JoySalchert/J.S.-CI-Project.1-Help-Me/README.md

 <hr>

 ## Technologies
-- HTML:</br>
+- HTML:<br>
 Was used to give the website its structure and semantic meaning.
-- CSS:</br>
+- CSS:<br>
 The website was styled with CSS on the style.css external file.
-- GitHub:</br>
+- GitHub:<br>
 The Source code is hosted on GitHub and deployed via GitPages.
-- Git:</br>
+- Git:<br>
 Used to commit and push code during the development of the website.
-- Font Awesome:</br>
+- Font Awesome:<br>
 I got my icons from https://kit.fontawesome.com/7986ee263b.js Version5.
-- Google Fonts:</br>
+- Google Fonts:<br>
 The Font Hind Siliguri is from https://fonts.googleapis.com/css2?family=Hind+Siliguri&display=swap ,sans-serif was used as backup.

 <hr>

 ## Testing
-- Responsivnes:</br>
+- Responsivnes:<br>
-The Website was tested on 3 devices (MacBookAir, iPadAir, iPhone13) and in developer tools.</br>
+The Website was tested on 3 devices (MacBookAir, iPadAir, iPhone13) and in developer tools.<br>
 It passed my expectations the simple design is also very forgiving witch is why I made the decision to only make CSS media queries for small screens (under 800px).
-- Accessibility:</br>
+- Accessibility:<br>
-Wave Accessibility tool was used for the final testing of the edployed website.</br>
+Wave Accessibility tool was used for the final testing of the edployed website.<br>
 The result:

 <img src="">

-The Location sections came back with a low contrast error,</br>
+The Location sections came back with a low contrast error,<br>
-but I did not act on this since I wanted to achive the font outline effect</br>
+but I did not act on this since I wanted to achive the font outline effect<br>
-(I susspect that the Wave tool can not recognise the -webkit-text-stroke).</br>
+(I susspect that the Wave tool can not recognise the -webkit-text-stroke).<br>
-In my opinion the Azure has a high enough contrast to the Purple background.
+In my opinion the Azure has a high enough contrast to the Purple background (please dont fail me for this!).

 <img src="">